-Tips for Accessing Off-Campus Library Resources and Databases
+Tips for Accessing College of DuPage Library Resources and Databases from Off-Campus

-The Library provides access to virtually all of our electronic resources from off-campus locations for library card holders.
-Sometimes our patrons will encounter issues getting into our materials from off-campus.
-Below are Frequently Asked Questions and common problems.
+The Library provides access to virtually all of our electronic resources from off-campus locations for College of DuPage students, faculty, and staff.
+Sometimes users will encounter issues getting into our materials from off-campus.
+Below are solutions for Frequently Asked Questions and common problems.

-If you cannot find your solution below or if you are still having issues, please feel free to email the electronic resources librarian Denise Cote at [email protected].
+If you cannot find your solution below or if you are still having issues, please feel free to contact Aaron Harwig, Electronic Resources Coordinator, at email@example.com.

 If you aren't sure of the browser you are using or if you have cookies enabled, check your system.